PLA Self-Assessment Guide

 - All independent reading and study you have done

 - All training programs or in-service courses you have completed

 - All community or religious activities you are involved in

 - All military service you have completed

 - Your organizational memberships

-You should now have a list of at least five areas (and perhaps more) to draw from.
+If you are like most adult students, you should now have a list of at several areas to draw from.
 The next step is to think about the types of subjects and content areas that match your prior learning.
 For example, if you have experience managing people or supervising projects, you may have college-level knowledge in subjects related to business administration or management.
 Or, if you have experience in finance or budgeting, you may have college-level knowledge in subjects related to finance, accounting or mathematics.
 Remember to consider all the types of college-level courses offered that could describe the general knowledge you have accumulated throughout your life.
 To select the first subject or content area for which you hope to obtain college credit, base your decision on the answers to the following questions.

 - Is your knowledge equivalent to a college-level course?

 - Will the course credits apply to your degree program?